jgaskins/perpetuity/README.md

 Perpetuity[Article].reindex!
 ```

+You could put this in a rake task to be executed when you deploy your app.

 ## Contributing

-Right now, this code is pretty bare and there are possibly some design decisions that need some more refinement.
+There are plenty of opportunities to improve what's here and possibly some design decisions that need some more refinement.
 You can help.
-If you have ideas to build on this, send some love in the form of pull requests or issues or [tweets](http://twitter.com/jamie_gaskins) or e-mails and I'll do what I can for them.
+If you have ideas to build on this, send some love in the form of pull requests, issues or [tweets](http://twitter.com/jamie_gaskins) and I'll do what I can for them.